-The NLM/AAHSL Leadership Fellows Program completed eleven years in 2012-2013.
+This report covers the activities of the NLM/AAHSL Leadership Fellows Program in 2014.
+The NLM/AAHSL Leadership Fellows Program completed twelve years in 2013-2014.
 Successful from its beginning, the program has continued to evolve and build on that foundation to increase its impact in the profession.
-Thanks to the strong support of the sponsors-the National Library of Medicine and the Association of Academic Health Sciences Libraries-and the contributions of participating fellows and mentors, faculty, and Future Leadership Committee members, the program is achieving its goal of preparing emerging leaders for director positions in academic health sciences libraries.
+Its success is due in large part to the strong support of the sponsors-the National Library of Medicine and the Association of Academic Health Sciences Libraries-and to the contributions of participating fellows and mentors, faculty, and Future Leadership Committee members.
+The program is achieving its goal of preparing emerging leaders for director positions in academic health sciences libraries.